 Noxious weeds can be managed by using a combination of control methods including mechanical, cultural, biological, preventative and chemical means.

 - Mechanical control: removing seed heads by hand, mowing or pulling entire plants out from the root.

 - Cultural controls: regularly overseeding with native plant seeds to encourage desired plant regeneration and discourage noxious invaders.

 - Biological control: releasing beneficial insects that feed only on certain noxious weeds and well-managed grazing practices that target specific plants.

 - Prevention: planting weed-free seed, mulching with weed-free material, cleaning machinery before mowing between sites, and controlling weeds prior to their making seed

 - Chemical Control: judicious and minimal use of herbicides can complement other control methods to provide a very effective noxious weed management program

-The Colorado Noxious Weed Act also directs municipalities in the state to adopt a weed management plan and weed advisory committee.
+The Colorado Noxious Weed Act directs municipalities to adopt a weed management plan and weed advisory committee.
 We adopted our first weed management plan in 2012.
-We also work in partnership with San Miguel County controlling weeds along our roadways and right-of-ways.
+We also work in partnership with San Miguel County controlling weeds along our roadways and right of ways.

 What Do These Weeds Look Like?